A reader with $80,000 in credit card debt is looking for a way out, and wants to know whether bankruptcy will solve his problems.

-Question: We have roughly $80,000 in credit card debt.
+Question: My wife and I have roughly $80,000 in credit card debt.
 We have 4 children, 2 in college and 2 yet to go.
 We own a small business that we run out of our home in addition to my being a teacher.

 How much are we really going to lose through bankruptcy?
 We didn’t get into this situation by buying everything we’ve ever wanted!
 Most of it came from being in a smaller amount of debt and we’ve only ever had enough income to cover minimum payments, making no progress.

 Five years ago, after searching for years for ways to try to increase our income, we bought a business that we thought would help do that.
 Our business is making money, but it took time to get to that point and in doing so, increased our debt significantly.
-We are now completely maxed out on credit cards and just about every bit of our income goes to covering minimum payments.
+My wife and I are now completely maxed out on credit cards and just about every bit of our income goes to covering minimum payments.

 We struggle to have cash to buy groceries, gas, general necessities.
 We have avoided the thought of bankruptcy out of the fear of losing our home, our equipment for our business, the damage it would do to our children’s ability to get college loans.
 Can it really help us?